-Keith is an Associate Professor and the Deputy Director at Wiser.
+Keith is a Professor and the Deputy Director at Wiser.
 He is one of the editors of the Journal of African History.
 He writes about the cultural and economic history of South Africa, particularly the gold mining industry, the state and the development of information systems.
 In the1980s he studied at Wits and Johns Hopkins and went on to complete his PhD at Northwestern in 1995.
 His book -- Biometric State: the Global Politics of Identification and Surveillance in South Africa, 1850 to the Present (Cambridge, 2014) -- shows how the South African obsession with Francis Galton's universal fingerprint identity registration served as a 20th century incubator for the current systems of biometric citizenship being developed throughout the South.
 He has also published widely on the history and contemporary politics of biometrics, with important papers in Africa, History Workshop, the Journal of Southern African Studies, Public Culture and comparative anthologies on systems of identification (the full list is here).
 This interest in biometrics has also drawn him in to the global institutional history of state documentation, especially the forms of birth, death and marriage registration that are ubiquitous (but very poorly understood) in Europe, Asia and the Americas (see http://wiser.wits.ac.za/civilregistration).
 With Simon Szreter he edited Registration and Recognition: Documenting the Person in World History published by OUP and the British Academy in 2012, a volume of essays which examines the workings and failures of civil registration in twenty different regions and periods around the world.
 He is also working on Power without Knowledge, a book that examines the very limited forms of official knowledge that supported the state in South Africa in the 19th, 20th and 21st centuries; Mining, Power and Politics in South Africa which interrogates the usefulness of the idea of the Resource Curse in South African history; and Biometric Citizenship, which investigates the global infrastructure of biometric civil registration that is developing in the former colonial world.

 Some recent talks